What is Degenerative Disc Disease?

 How Do Stem Cells Work to Treat Spine Issues?

-When it comes to treating patients with either disc bulges, disc herniations or neuropathic pain in general, their symptoms are the initial target which show improvements.
+In the past, when we have treated patients with osteoarthritis, as well as either disc bulges, disc herniations or neuropathic pain, their symptoms are the initial target which show improvements.
 This specifically relates to the level of pain the patient is suffering from.

 There is evidence of safety and feasibility in the treatment of Degenerative Disc Disease with Stem Cells that indicates a favorable outcome for discogenic pain reduction.
 The use of adult stem cells is an innovation that promises fewer complications and improved function in patients who are demographically suitable for stem cell therapy.
 (Hansraj KK., 2015)